butitins/tennesseetask4/Scenario_E.md

 Here’s what you’ll need to do next:
 1. Complete the **pre-work project** (details are in your application portal).
-2. Submit your completed project by December 20, 2024 through tncvargas.com.
+2. Submit your completed project by February 4, 2024 through (https://apply.codepath.org/members/login/?next=/prework/).

 Class Schedule:
 - Start Date: January 6, 2025